wpscott/UxPlay/README.md

 starts to recover after ntp timeouts, a corrupt video packet from before the timeout may trigger a "connection reset by peer"  error, which also causes UxPlay to reset the connection.
 When the connection is reset, the "frozen" mirror screen of the previous connection is left in place, and will be taken over by a new client connection when it is made.

-### 6. Failure to decrypt ALL video and audio streams from old or non-Apple clients:
+### 6. Protocol issues, such as failure to decrypt ALL video and audio streams from old or non-Apple clients:

 This triggers an unending stream of error messages, and means that the audio decryption key (also used in video decryption)